hanabi/hanabi.github.io/README.md

 * A person with a fully clued hand may give a low value clue because they are not sure that they can play anything (and they can't discard because their hand is fully clued).
 Do NOT read too closely into any clues given during this state.
 * If your team is out of clues and someone's hand is fully clued, then you HAVE to discard to generate a clue for them.
 Similarly, if there is only 1 clue left, you cannot steal it from them.
 * Explicitly, while in a locked hand, a player can do the following "bad" clues that are also allowed while in double discard situations:
-  * Tempo clues
+  1) Tempo clues
-  * Cluing off-chop 5s
+  2) Cluing off-chop 5s
-  * Saving 2s on chop that are present in another player's hand
+  3) Saving 2s on chop that are present in another player's hand
-  * Filling in extra info on ambiguously saved cards that are still not playable
+  4) Filling in extra info on ambiguously saved cards that are still not playable
+  5) Re-cluing 5's to a player (a "hard burn")
 * Beyond this, they can also give additional bad clues that are not allowed in double discard situations:
-  * Saving any card on chop
+  6) Saving any card on chop (referred to as a *Locked Hand Save*)
+* Players who are locked MUST follow general clue priority.
+For example, a locked player cannot save an off-chop 5 if there is a normal *Play Clue* or *Save Clue* to give.
+(If they do, it will look like a *Play Clue* on the 5.)
+And a locked player cannot perform a *Locked Hand Save* if there is a *Tempo Clue* to give.
+(If they do, it will look like a *Play Clue* on the clued chop card.)
+And so forth.

 ### The Anxiety Play